mdoege/PyTuroChamp/README.md

 **Bare** removes the Turing heuristics and quiescence search and only contains the bare minimum a chess engine needs to play: alpha-beta search and a piece-square table.

-**Newt** also ditches the old heuristics and adds newer techniques like PV-based iterative deepening and an opening book.
-It is comparatively strong and fast.
+**Newt** also does not use the Turing heuristics and adds newer chess programming techniques such as PV-based iterative deepening and an opening book (with unlike a normal opening book contains both good and bad openings).
+It should me stronger and faster than the other two engines, or at least offer more variety during the opening.

-**PTC-Host** lets you easily host games between the engines directly from Python, without the need for a chess GUI.
+**PTC-Host** lets you easily host games between the three engines directly from Python, without the need for a separate chess GUI.

 Options for boosting program performance include PyPy and (for PyTuroChamp) running the multi-core version.
 Note that the multi-core version of PyTuroChamp only works on macOS and Linux but not on Windows.
 It is also possible to combine PyPy and multi-core.